 Restructuring and Insolvency

-• U.S. Bank Trust Company, National Association, serving as the indenture trustee, in the ongoing bankruptcy case of Real Estate Investments and Placements.
+• U.S. Bank Trust Company, National Association — Counsel acting as indenture trustee in the bankruptcy proceedings of Tangerine Pomelo Group.

 M&A